If you want to ensure you’re getting the right amount of super and not paying more in tax than you have to, this list is for you.

 An employment contract is an agreement between you and your employer that sets out the terms and conditions of your employment.
 It’s a good idea to know what’s in your contract should questions ever arise around what you’re actually entitled to.

-Regardless of whether you sign something or not, your contract cannot provide for less than the legal minimum, set out in Australia’s National Employment Standards, which covers things such as3:
+Regardless of whether you sign something or not, your contract cannot provide for less than the legal minimum, set out in Australia’s National Employment Standards, which cover things such as2:

 - Maximum weekly hours of work